Financial and Tax Related Information About Cairn Rescue USA (CRUSA)

 Deductible travel expenses include unreimbursed air, rail, and bus transportation; out-of-pocket expenses for your car; taxi fares or other costs of transportation between the airport or station and your hotel; lodging costs; and the cost of meals.
 Please note however, that for car expenses you can deduct only those expenses that are directly related to the use of your car in giving services to CRUSA, such as the cost of gas and depending on the circumstances, oil, but not general repair and maintenance expenses, depreciation, registration fees, or the costs of tires or insurance.
 If you do not want to deduct your actual expenses, you can use a standard mileage rate of 14 cents a mile to figure your contribution.
 You can also deduct parking fees and tolls, whether you use your actual expenses or the standard mileage rate.

-You must keep reliable written records of your car expenses and trips.
-Your records must show for each time you used your car for a charitable purpose, the name of the organization you were serving (in our case, CRUSA) and the date you rendered the service.
-If you use the standard mileage rate, your records must also show the miles you drove your car for the charitable purpose.
-If you deduct your actual expenses, your records must show the costs of operating the car that are directly related to the charitable purpose.
-For ease of record-keeping, we have included here a Travel Log (for dog transports) and an Acknowledgment (for single events).
-It is not necessary that we (CRUSA) sign these but if you complete them, we will sign them so you will have more reliable records to back the deductions on your tax returns.
-Please do not send your receipts with these as we may lose them.
-Send only the forms.
+You should keep reliable written records of your car expenses and trips.
+Your records should show for each time you used your car for a charitable purpose, the name of the organization you were serving (in our case, CRUSA) and the date you rendered the service.
+If you use the standard mileage rate, your records should also show the miles you drove your car for the charitable purpose.
+If you deduct your actual expenses, your records should show the costs of operating the car that are directly related to the charitable purpose.
+We can send you an optional Acknowledgement that you can complete if you email us at TaxReturns@CairnRescueUSA.com.

 Costs Of Raffle Tickets, Bingo, Lottery, Etc.

 Please note that with two exceptions, you CANNOT deduct as a charitable contribution the amounts that you pay to buy raffle or lottery tickets or to play bingo or other games of chance.
 What the charity chooses to call the ticket payment (donation or otherwise) is irrelevant.
 The two exceptions that would allow you to deduct the price paid for a raffle ticket as a charitable donation are (1) if you return the ticket to the charity before the raffle is held, or (2) if the charity has a Give Back The Prize option and you elect that as your prize at the time you purchase the ticket.
-If the charity mistakenly gives you a donation receipt for your raffle ticket purchase and you use it, and your return is later audited, the deduction that you have taken will be disallowed (since it violates IRS rules), potentially resulting in you having to restate your return and pay a penalty for the resulting underpayment.
+If the charity mistakenly gives you a donation receipt for your raffle ticket purchase and you use it, and your return is later audited, the deduction that you have taken will be disallowed, potentially resulting in you having to restate your return and pay a penalty for the resulting underpayment.
+CRUSA does not conduct raffles, lotteries, games of bingo or other games of chance.

 Quid Pro-Quo Donations

-These are contributions where you get something worth more than $5 (indexed for inflation, so for 2008, worth more than $8.60) in return for your contribution.
-An example is a dog adoption donation, where you get the dog that you are adopting, or an Ebay auction donation, where you get the item being auctioned.
+These are contributions where you get something worth more than $10 in return for your contribution.
+An example is a dog adoption donation, where you get the dog that you are adopting, or an auction bid, where you get the item being auctioned.
 501c3 organizations like CRUSA generally must give you a written statement advising you that you may only deduct the amount in excess of the fair market value of the item that you received (remember that dogs are property under our legal system) and giving you the organization’s good faith estimate of that fair market value.
-We recently revised our fair market value estimates for dogs as follows:
+The following are the donation amounts and fair market value estimates for dogs that we currently use:

 Non-Cash Contributions (In-Kind Contributions)